-- + The computer's internal speaker. - + The computer's line out or headphone audio jacks. - + USB, FireWire, or Bluetooth audio interfaces/devices connected to the computer. - + Blackmagic Designs devices [Only in very specific circumstances].
+- + The current OS default output device. - + The computer's internal speaker. - + The computer's line out or headphone audio jacks. - + USB, FireWire, or Bluetooth audio interfaces/devices connected to the computer. - + Blackmagic Designs devices [Only in very specific circumstances].

 Selecting an Output Device